Q. Do I have to register to participate?

 (regardless of whether they outperform other primary ones).

-Q. Will you release the final Bing Test
+Q. Will you release the ground truth of the final Test

 Q. Who can I contact for other questions